 Questions for us?

-If you would like this information in an alternative format, have any questions about the role or would like to apply in an alternative way, please contact info@fifthword.co.uk
+If you would like this information in an alternative format, have any questions about the role, or would like to apply in an alternative way, please contact info@fifthword.co.uk

 Shortlisting and Interviews

 All applicants will be notified by email to confirm whether they have been shortlisted.
 Interviews for shortlisted candidates will be held the week commencing 21st July.
 The appointed Engagement Producer will be expected to start as soon as possible, though factoring in any necessary notice periods.